-When a pet wanders from home it can be a very stressful ordeal.
-Here are some tips that we hope will help reunite you and your pet.
+When a pet wanders from home, it can be stressful.
+Here are some tips to help reunite you and your pet.

 Where did your pet go missing from?